mikerenfro/nsf-proposal/README.md

 project, and they shouldn't throw any warnings as provided.

-The sample document `nsf-demo.tex` adds the following packages not specifically required by NSF, but really handy for these sorts ofproposals:
+The sample document `nsf-demo.tex` adds the following packages not specifically required by NSF, but really handy for these sorts of proposals:

 - [array](https://ctan.org/pkg/array) (including a ragged right paragraph column type `P`)
 - [biblatex](https://ctan.org/pkg/biblatex)